Michael Walschots

 'Incentives of the Mind: Kant and Baumgarten on the Impelling Causes of Desire'

-now forthcoming at Archiv für Geschichte der Philosophie.
+now published (open access) at Archiv für Geschichte der Philosophie.

 Upcoming Talks: